hojinYang/spotify_recSys_challenge_2018/readme.md

 `--title`		: Train paramters of title module if specified
 `--challenge`	: Generate challenge submission candidates if specified
 `--testmode`	: Get the results without training the model if specified
-Suppose the folder you create at step above is './sample'.
+Suppose the folder you create at the step above is './sample'.
 we recommand you to **pretrain the DAE with tied condition**; constrain decoder’s weights to be equal to transposed encoder’s.
 Using those weights as initial values of DAE brings much better results than not pretraining the weights.
 First, run main in pretrain mode(tied DAE):